 The San Jose to Merced Project Section (Project Section) would provide HSR service from Scott Boulevard, just north of the San Jose Diridon Station, to a station in downtown Merced.
 The Project Section consists of three separate portions: San Jose to Central Valley Wye, Central Valley Wye, and Ranch Road to Merced.
-The portion of the Project Section analyzed in this Final EIR/EIS is from Scott Boulevard, just north of San Jose Diridon Station, to Carlucci Road.
+The portion of the Project Section analyzed in this San Jose to Merced Project Section Draft Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Draft EIR/EIS) is from Scott Boulevard, just north of San Jose Diridon Station, to Carlucci Road.
 This is referred to as the San Jose to Central Valley Wye Project Extent (project or project extent).
 It would extend approximately 90 miles, passing through Santa Clara, San Benito, and Merced Counties and the cities of Santa Clara, San Jose, Morgan Hill, Gilroy, and Los Banos.
-This Final EIR/EIS evaluates four alternatives shown in Figure S-2.
+This Draft EIR/EIS evaluates four alternatives shown in Figure S-2.

-This summary presents an overview of the Final EIR/EIS, specifically presenting:
+This summary presents an overview of the Draft EIR/EIS, specifically presenting:

-- The Final EIR/EIS as part of the tiered environmental review - The issues raised during public outreach on the Final EIR/EIS - The Purpose and Need for the HSR system and the Project Section - A description of the project alternatives and the No Project Alternative
+- The Draft EIR/EIS as part of the tiered environmental review - The issues raised during public outreach on the Draft EIR/EIS - The Purpose and Need for the HSR system and the Project Section - A description of the project alternatives and the No Project Alternative - The impact avoidance and minimization features (IAMF) incorporated into the design of each project alternative - The No Project Alternative impacts